Mahmudiyah rape and murders: Background

 Abeer Qassim Hamza al-Janabi (عبير قاسم حمزة الجنابي ‘Abīr Qāssim Ḥamza al-Janābī; 19 August 1991 – 12 March 2006) lived with her mother and father (Fakhriya Taha Muhasen, 34, and Qassim Hamza Raheem, 45, respectively) and her three siblings: 6-year-old sister Hadeel, 9-year-old brother Ahmed, and 11-year-old brother Mohammed.
 Of modest means, Abeer's family lived in a rental one-bedroom house in the village of Yusufiyah, which lies west of the larger township of Al-Mahmudiyah, Iraq.

 Reportedly, before the incident Abeer had endured repeated sexual harassment from some U.S. soldiers.
 Abeer's home was situated approximately 200 meters (220 yards) from a six-man U.S. traffic checkpoint, southwest of the village.
 Soldiers were said to often watch Abeer doing her chores and tending the garden, as her home was visible from the checkpoint.
 A neighbor had warned Abeer's father about this behavior beforehand, but he replied that it was not a problem as she was just a young girl.
 Abeer's brother Mohammed (who along with his younger brother was at school at the time of the murders and thus survived) recalls that the soldiers often searched the house.
-On one such occasion, Private First Class Steven D. Green ran his index finger down Abeer's cheek, an action which had terrified her.
+On one such occasion, Private First Class Steven D. Green ran his index finger down Abeer's cheek, which had terrified her.
 Abeer's mother told her relatives before the murders that, whenever she caught the soldiers staring at Abeer, they would give her the thumbs-up sign, point to her daughter and say, "Very good, very good."
 Evidently this had concerned her and she made plans for Abeer to spend nights sleeping at her uncle's (Ahmad Qassim's) house.